 These are the most obvious and quickly recognized symptoms of heatstroke in dogs, but there are a lot more, depending on what the heatstroke situation is.

-As first aid, cool your dog down by immersing him in a basin or tub of cool water or water him down with a garden hose.
+As first aid, cool your dog down by immersing them in a basin or tub of cool water or water them down with a garden hose.
 You can also place wet towels on his body.
 Do not use ice or ice water as this may cause your dog’s temperature to drop very quickly and can cause more harm than good.

 If your dog appears to be sick or exhausted during very warm days and you notice heatstroke signs, don’t ignore it!
 Take your pup to the vet immediately.